ProjectTangelo/manual/doc/tangelo-project/Contents/1-introduction-and-background.md

 ### Eduardo Arevalos

 Follower of modern events related to gaming and computers.
 Hard working student who took up interest in computer science at the end of high school.
+Aims to work in an engineering setting where he can apply his skills.

 ### Forest Turner
+Experienced with 3D printing and hands on electronics.
+Is interested in studying algorithms.
+Aims to work in an engineering setting where he can apply his skills.

 ### Johnny Patterson